James Durrell Greene

-James Durrell Greene (1828 – 1902) was the inventor of the Greene Rifle and a Brevet Brigadier General in the Union Army during the American Civil War.
+James Durell Greene (1828 – 1902) was the inventor of the Greene Rifle and a Brevet Brigadier General in the Union Army during the American Civil War.

 Biography

 Early life

-James Durrell Greene was born on May 13, 1828, in Lynn, MA.
-Greene received excellent grades in school, and planned on attending West Point, but after his older brother who was attending the Academy died, his mother forbid it.
+James Durell Greene was born on May 13, 1828, in Lynn, Massachusetts.
+Greene received excellent grades in school, and planned on attending West Point, but after his older brother who was attending the Academy died, his mother forbade it.
 Greene attended Harvard University.

 Greene Rifle

 Greene, college educated and obsessed with the military and technology, designed and patented many rifles.
 He modeled the Greene Rifle after Dreyse needle gun, which was the only bolt-action rifle to see combat use during the American Civil War.
 Greene also designed a similar weapon for the cavalry, the Greene Carbine.
 These were somewhat ineffective for cavalry use, because the primer would often fall out.
 In total, 900 of the Greene Rifles saw service by the US Government.